General information for students

 Cost of living

 As a general guideline, the Norwegian State Educational Loan Fund estimates that the total monthly expenditure for students amounts to NOK 9,800 (including housing).
-Students must be prepared to pay at least NOK 3,300 a month for furnished student accommodation which includes electricity and heating.
+Students must be prepared to pay at least NOK 3,500 a month for furnished student accommodation, which includes electricity and heating.
+(Please note that rent has to be paid for full calendar months.)
 Costs for food, recreation and travel may vary greatly from student to student according to habits and priorities, but many students are able to bring down the cost of living considerably by cooking their own food.
 Examples of Norwegian prices for some common goods are:

 - 1 litre milk NOK 12

 - loaf of bread NOK 15-20

 - bottle of beer NOK 15-20